 Precautions: In therapeutic doses, digitalis usually produces mild toxic effects.
 The toxic effects include headache, fatigue, drowsiness, nausea, vomiting and blurred vision.
-It is therefore, necessary to regulate the dose in such a manner so as to avoid such effects.
+It is, therefore, necessary to regulate the dose in such a manner to avoid such effects.
 The toxic effects mentioned should be watched carefully and the dose regulated accordingly.

 Mechanism of Action: